cs-ieee-ist/cs-essentials/content/topics/vim/3-interface.md

 ### Modifiers

 You can use modifiers to change the meaning of a noun.
-Some modifiers are i, which means “inner” or “inside”, and a, which means “around”.
+Some modifiers are **i**, which means “inner” or “inside”, and **a**, which means “around”.

 | Modifiers | Description |
 | --------- | ----------- |